 What Is the Perfect Spot to Pee in the Woods?

 In most cases, urine doesn’t have a significant effect on vegetation and soil.
-When you feel like peeing in the woods, move away from the trails or water bodies from some privacy and relieve yourself on a spot free of sharp debris, poison ivy, fire ants, and wasps nests.
+When you feel like peeing in the woods, move away from the trails or water bodies for some privacy and relieve yourself on a spot free of sharp debris, poison ivy, fire ants, and wasps nests.
 You can dilute your urine with water to minimize any potential negative effects on the ecosystem.

 What Is the Perfect Spot to Poop in the Woods?